datafold/datafold-docs/docs/features/catalog-lineage.md

 ## Column-level Lineage

 ![](../../static/img/lineage_detail.png)
-After connecting your data warehouse, Datafold analyzes every SQL statement that is used to create the tables and views.
-Then, Datafold produces a graph of dependencies to easily visualize dependencies.
-See how data is produced and consumed - even correlated subqueries, `CASE WHEN` statements, and other complex queries are covered.
+After connecting your data warehouse, Datafold parses the query logs to construct and visualize dependencies at both the table and column levels.
+See how data is produced, consumed, and transformed.
+Datafold supports complex queries, such as correlated subqueries, `CASE WHEN` statements, and window functions.

 No additional developer resources are needed to unlock this capability.
 Simply connect your data warehouse and explore your lineage graph.